ObjectProfile/Pharo2VW/README.md

 # Pharo2VW

-This is an exporter from pharo source code to visualworks file with extention ".st", but this creates an XML that can be read by many smalltalks dialects.
+It is a library to reliably export code from Pharo to Visualworks.

+Produce from Pharo code, loaded in the image, a .st file.
+The produced file is ready to be loaded by VisualWorks, BeeSmalltalk, and probably other Smalltalk dialect.

 ## Prerequisites